Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 There is a major gap between policy makers, service delivery and implementation institutions on the one hand and the very poor at the bottom of society.
 The poor are alienated and distant from the very institutions that were established to help them.

-The -line income, or income measure for the hardcore poor and the poor, is unrealistic.
+The poverty-line income, or income measure for the hardcore poor and the poor, is unrealistic.
 Take the plight of the family of Rosnaini Abu Hassan, whose only income is from her son who earns RM850.
 This family is statistically “non-poor” and definitely not hardcore poor.

 But, look at their predicament: Their house rent is RM450.
 She has a mother who is 88 and a son who is disabled.